tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper.md

 ## H.1 Purpose and Intent

-This appendix defines the advisory and governance-support framework for the YieldLoop platform.
+This appendix defines the **governance and advisory framework** for the YieldLoop platform.

-At launch, YieldLoop does not operate as a DAO and does not grant binding governance authority to token holders or NFT holders.
-Governance functions are intentionally limited, advisory in nature, and controlled through administrative and multisig processes.
+At launch, YieldLoop is **not a DAO** and does **not** grant binding governance authority to token holders, NFT holders, or external participants.
+Decision-making authority is intentionally centralized within the YieldLoop team and its designated multisig to ensure operational safety, accountability, and regulatory clarity.

 This framework exists to:
-- Enable structured advisory input
+- Enable structured, bounded **advisory input**
-- Recognize meaningful contributors
+- Recognize trusted contributors without conferring authority
-- Preserve operational control and accountability
-- Avoid implied ownership, oversight, or fiduciary authority
+- Prevent implied ownership, control, oversight, or fiduciary duty
+- Support future governance evolution **without promising it**

+Nothing in this appendix creates governance rights, enforceable claims, or expectations of compensation.

 ---

 ## H.2 Governance Philosophy

-YieldLoop governance is intentionally conservative at launch.
+YieldLoop governance prioritizes:
+- System safety
+- Execution reliability
+- Clear accountability
+- Resistance to premature decentralization

+Accordingly:
-Final decision-making authority remains with the YieldLoop team and its multisig in order to:
+- Final authority remains with the YieldLoop team
-- Maintain system safety
-- Ensure operational continuity
-- Preserve regulatory clarity
-- Avoid premature or fragmented control

-Advisory input is welcomed and encouraged, but it is **non-binding**.
+- Treasury access and privileged actions are controlled by multisig
+- External participation is advisory and **non-binding**

+No governance rights are implied by token or NFT ownership.

 ---

-## H.3 Advisory vs Binding Governance
+## H.3 Advisory Participation vs. Binding Governance

-### Advisory Participation
+### H.3.1 Advisory Participation

-Advisory participation includes:
+Advisory participation may include:
-- Providing feedback and critique
+- Feedback and critique
-- Suggesting improvements
+- Strategy discussion (non-binding)
+- Risk analysis and scenario review
+- Design and UX review
-- Assisting with onboarding and education
+- Educational content and onboarding support
-- Supporting partnerships and outreach
+- Partnership and outreach assistance
-- Contributing ideas and analysis
+- Community support and moderation assistance

 Advisory participation does **not** include:
-- Control over funds
+- Control of funds or treasury
+- Contract upgrade authority
-- Approval authority
+- Enforcement authority
-- Execution rights
+- Execution rights or privileged access
-- Oversight responsibility
-- Fiduciary duty
+- Fiduciary responsibility or duty
+- Authority to bind the YieldLoop team

+Advisory input is considered at the sole discretion of the YieldLoop team.

 ---

-### Binding Governance
+### H.3.2 Binding Governance

-Binding governance involves enforceable authority over protocol behavior, funds, or rules.
+Binding governance involves enforceable authority over:
+- Protocol rules and parameter enforcement
+- Treasury funds and disbursements
+- Contract upgrades or migrations
+- Administrative enforcement actions

-At launch, no external participants hold binding governance authority.
+At launch, **no external participants** hold binding governance authority over YieldLoop.

 ---